wesql/wescale/doc/toturial/03-Read-Write-Split & LoadBalancer.md

 # Introduction

-WeSQL-Scale simplifies application logic by automatically routing read queries to read-only nodes and write queries to the read-write node.
+WeSQL WeScale simplifies application logic by automatically routing read queries to read-only nodes and write queries to the read-write node.
 This is achieved by parsing and analyzing SQL statements, which improves load balancing and ensures efficient use of available resources.

-WeSQL-Scale also helps manage read-only nodes by routing queries to the appropriate node using various load balancing policies.
+WeSQL WeScale also helps manage read-only nodes by routing queries to the appropriate node using various load balancing policies.
 This ensures that the workload is evenly distributed across all available nodes, optimizing performance and resource utilization.

-The goal of this tutorial is to explain how to enable read-write-splitting and load balancing functionality for WeSQL-Scale.
+The goal of this tutorial is to explain how to enable read-write-splitting and load balancing functionality for WeSQL WeScale.

 # Setting through the set command.